TopChiller can design and manufacture all types of welder chillers for you

 A high-quality welder chiller is your best refrigeration machine for your welding machine.

-If you want to use a welder chiller properly cool your welding machine?
+If you want to use a welder chiller to properly cool your welding machine.

 Please contact our expert engineering staff, we can assist you with existing applications or custom design welding chillers for your particular manufacturing requirements.

 A Welder Chiller is a specialized cooling machine to reduce the heat produced in the process of welding.
 The cooling action is necessary for regulating the electrode tip temperature.
 The welding heat and electrode tip temperature determine the amount of current supplied for each weld.
 As steady current is applied during welding, constant heat removal is required.